stepherg/bbfdm/README.md

 	- `json` folder : TR-181 and TR-104 JSON files

-- `libbbf_api` folder which contains the source code of all API functions (UCI, Ubus, JSON, CLI and memory management).
+- `libbbfdm-api` folder which contains the source code of all API functions (UCI, Ubus, JSON, CLI and memory management).
 These API are used for GET/SET/ADD/Delete/Operate calls which can be called in internal or external packages.
-All APIs exposed by libbbf_api are presented in this header file [libbbf_api.h](https://dev.iopsys.eu/iopsys/bbf/-/tree/devel/libbbf_api/include/libbbf_api.h).
+All APIs exposed by libbbfdm-api are presented in this header file [libbbfdm-api.h](https://dev.iopsys.eu/iopsys/bbf/-/tree/devel/libbbfdm-api/include/libbbfdm-api.h).

 - `scripts` folder which contains the Diagnostics scripts